 - 4 large potatoes, peeled and diced

 - 2 14 oz canned whole kernel corn, drained

 - 1/2 tsp garlic powder

-- In a large stock pot, cook bacon for 5 min.
+- First, in a large stock pot on med/high heat, cook bacon for 3 min.
+Don't drain the fat.
 Add butter, onions, celery, corn, potatoes and seasonings.
 Stir often until the potatoes start to get tender- about 10 min.

-- Add flour and stir until vegetables are coated and continue stirring for few minutes.
+- then, add flour and stir until vegetables are coated and continue stirring for a minute.

-- Add chicken stock and stir well.
-Let simmer for 20 minutes on medium heat.
+- Next, add chicken stock and stir well.
+Let simmer for 20 minutes, covered on medium heat.

 - Then, add crab meat, milk and heavy cream and stir until well combined.
 Cook for 15 minutes covered.
 Remove bay leaf before serving.